Polar bear spotted in Russian city, far from normal habitat

 An emaciated polar bear has been sighted in a Russian industrial city in Siberia, far south of its normal hunting grounds.

-Interested in Animals?Add Animals as an interest to stay up to date on the latest Animals news, video, and analysis from ABC News.
+Interested in Russia?Add Russia as an interest to stay up to date on the latest Russia news, video, and analysis from ABC News.

 Emergency officials in the city of Norilsk in a statement on Tuesday warned local residents about a bear that has been spotted in one city district.